-As directed, in conjunction with this Action Plan, the state submitted to HUD its Implementation Plan.
+As directed by HUD in conjunction with this Action Plan, the state is submitting a detailed Implementation Plan.
+It will be provided under separate cover on February 3, 2020.
 The Implementation Plan outlines the following:

 - Procedures to collect timely information on application status; - A capacity assessment; - Staffing plan; - Procedures ensuring internal and interagency coordination; - Procedures to provide technical assistance; and - Accountability procedures.